Theatre

 THE 200 Theatre Production (1 Credit)

 This is a studio course which gives one credit for participation in a Theatre Department production.
 Most positions are designed for people with no previous experience.
 Offerings within the course cover all areas of theatre production, on stage and off, including positions as stage crew, light and sound board operators, dressers, stage managers, design assistants, box office assistants, props charges, electricians or actors.
-May be taken four times for credit, with a maximum of two credits per semester.
 There is one general meeting at the beginning of the semester.
 Attendance is mandatory.
 Attendance at weekly production meetings may be required for some assignments.
+Students who wish to register for two credits in the same semester should register for two separate sections of THE 200.
 S/U only.
+Restrictions: May be taken four times for credit, with a maximum of two credits per semester.

 Fall, Spring